Your ultimate self employed pension guide

 NEST is only available directly from their website.

-Finding the best pension for you
+Finding the best self employed pension for you

 Annoyingly, there is no nifty comparison site (at the moment) that shows you at a glance what fees are charged by each pension provider for each type of product.